Poland in July: tips for making the most of your summer in Poland

 Gladioli in a vase – colorful home decoration

-Among the many beautiful summer flowers in Poland, it is worth paying attention to and enjoying gladiolus (in Poland, the flower is called gladiola or mieczyk – the sword lily – gladius in Latin simply means the sword).
+Among the many beautiful summer flowers in Poland, it is worth paying attention to and enjoying gladiolus (in Poland, the flower is called gladiola or mieczyk – the sword lily – gladius in Latin means the sword).
 They are unique and available for sale in Polish flower shops and stalls for only a short period in summer (the upside is that they stay fresh for up to two weeks in a vase).
 They can also be found in traditional Polish home gardens.

 Water parks in Poland